Pharmacy

 • Apply in the summer, about 14 months before intended entry.

-• The Pharmacy College Admission Test (PCAT) is the required standardized test for entry.
-The PCAT comprises five sections: Biological Processes; Chemical Processes; Critical Reading; Quantitative Reasoning; and Writing.
+• The Pharmacy College Admission Test (PCAT) was the required standardized test for entry but was retired in 2024.

 • Apply through the Pharmacy College Application Service (PharmCAS).
-Application opens in July.
+The application opens in July.

-• Pharmacy programs do not require a committee letter of recommendation.
-Program requirements vary, but expect to have at least three letters of recommendation.
+• Letters of recommendation: program requirements vary, but expect to have at least three letters of recommendation.
 HPA can store copies of letters of recommendation, but recommenders will ultimately send references through the PharmCAS eLOR system.

 Find a program